School of Pharmacy Research Disciplines

 Infectious Diseases

 Research in infectious diseases at the Pacific SOP encompasses both basic science and clinical focused research.
-The SOP has two PhD scientists trained in parasitology, whose research focuses on the human parasites Leishmania, which causes the neglected tropical disease leishmaniasis.
+Two science faculty, trained in parasitology, focus on the human parasite Leishmania, which causes the devastating neglected tropical disease leishmaniasis.
 Host-parasite interactions and parasite biology are investigated with the overall goal of identifying new therapeutic targets against this devastating disease.
-Additionally, Pharmacy Practice faculty conduct patient-oriented research in multiple areas of infectious disease including topics such as antibiotic usage and antibiotic stewardship.

 Faculty